reiinakano/reiinakano.github.io/_posts/2019-01-24-world-painters.md

 ### Training the RNN World Model

-The RNN world model also does a lot better.
-The results are slightly off when compared to the actual VAE reconstructions, but overall, the stroke properties seem to be captured well.
+The RNN world model also predicts brush strokes a lot better.
+The results are slightly off when compared to the VAE reconstructions, but overall, the stroke properties still seem to be captured well.

 <figure class="align-center">
   <img src="{{ '/images/wp/s3/episode.png' | absolute_url }}" alt="">